OpenAiTx/OpenAiTx/projects/OpenAiTx/OpenAiTx/README-en.md

 <img src="https://github.com/user-attachments/assets/f99e18aa-d943-4a88-a40e-2642952e9695"  alt="">
 </a>

 ## Sharing Contribution

-If you could help by submitting a PR to your favorite project, it would greatly help promote our project.
+If you can help by submitting a PR to your favorite project, it will greatly help promote our project.

 Example: